dronamadhuri/dronamadhuri/README.md

 * Learning scalable software architecture
 * Contributing to projects that have real-world impact

-### Beyond Coding

-When I'm not coding, I enjoy exploring new technologies, learning about emerging AI trends, improving problem-solving skills, and continuously finding ways to turn ideas into working products.

 ### My Goal

 To become a software engineer who builds intelligent systems and products that make technology more useful, accessible, and impactful for people.